leveris133t/API-docs/deposits/deposits.md

 - [Getting processed transactions](#getting-processed-transactions)
 - [Managing transaction notes](#managing-transaction-notes)

-#### Transactions
-Users can retrieve a list of `RequiredTransactions` or `ProcessedTransactions`.
-Either can be filtered by updating the `TransactionListRequest` object.

-Only `RequiredTransactions` can be updated.
-Call `/deposit-products/{idProduct}/!deactivateCurrency` endpoint to update.

 ##### Getting required transactions

-Use the `/required-transactions/!search` endpoint to obtain the list required transactions.
+Use the `/required-transactions/!search` endpoint to obtain the list of required transactions where the `TransactionListRequest` object can be modified to control filtering.

 Detail of a required transaction can be obtained by calling `/required-transactions/{idRequiredTransaction}`.

 ##### Getting processed transactions
-Use the `/transactions/!search` endpoint to obtain the list of processed transactions.
+Use the `/transactions/!search` endpoint to obtain the list of processed transactions where the `TransactionListRequest` object can be modified to control filtering.

 Detail of a processed transaction cannot be obtained.